Chicken and Cheese Taquitos Dorados

 You can make our recipe for chicken taquitos dorados with any type of tortilla.
 From corn tortillas to flour tortillas.
 My opinion is that corn tortillas are best because they’re sturdy and can handle the filling moisture better.

-- Flour tortillas could get a bit soggy in the middle and they won’t be as crispy as corn tortillas, but the taquitos will de delicious nonetheless.
+• Flour tortillas could get a bit soggy in the middle and they won’t be as crispy as corn tortillas, but the taquitos will be delicious nonetheless.
+Use flour if corn tortillas aren’t available where you live.

-- You can find store-bought corn tortillas at Mexican online stores.
+• You can find store-bought corn tortillas at most Mexican online stores and on Amazon.

 How To Make Taquitos Dorados